joacand/EnigmaMachineEmulator/README.md

 The project models the Enigma I, from ~1930.

 ## Features
 All the features the real Enigma I had.
-Plugboard, rotors with arbitrary order, and reflectors.
+Plugboard, rotors with arbitrary order, and three available reflectors.
 Produces the same output as the real machine.

 ### Todo
-* Currently only the B reflector is available.
-It should be possible to have A and C as well.
 * Input/output with settings and message to be encrypted, instead of having to enter the message/settings in the source code.

 ### Future work